Definition: optoelectronic sensors which can be used for imaging

 Compatibility with Objectives

 For a photo camera, for example, it is important that the used image sensor fits well to the used photographic objective.
 For example, objectives are optimized for a certain image sensor format.
-Also, the incidence angle of light on the sensor can depend on the objective, and some sensors (e.g. with microlenses) may not work well with larger incidence angles.
+Also, the incidence angle of light on the sensor can depend on the objective, and some sensors (e.g. with microlenses) may not work well with larger incidence angles; they should be used in conjunction with telecentric lenses.